-To better align the interests of the Board of Directors with those of our shareholders, with the exception of our President and Chief Executive the additional standards adopted by the Board.
-These standards are set out in CN's Corporate Governance Manual which is available on our website at www.cn.ca, under Delivering Responsibly/Governance.
+To better align the interests of the Board of Directors with those of our shareholders, with the exception of our President and Chief

 12 of the 13 nominees for election to the Board of Directors are independent.

-Officer, all of the nominees for election to the Board of Directors are independent.
-In determining whether a director is an independent director, the Board of Directors applies the standards developed by the Canadian securities regulatory authorities, the NYSE and
+Executive Officer, all of the nominees for election to the Board of Directors are independent.
+In determining whether a director is an independent director, the Board of Directors applies the standards developed by the CSA, the NYSE and the additional standards adopted by the